Generating the Goeritz group of $S^3$: Introduction

 It turns out that although $S_s$ itself may not play that role, it does give a recipe for weak reduction that is robust: it doesn't change abruptly as $T$ moves through $S^3$.
-And as the weak reduction proceeds (as guided by $S_s$) and $\calC$ becomes more complicated, its complementary components are more likely to contain reducible components.
+And as the weak reduction proceeds (as guided by $S_s$) and $F$ becomes more complicated, its complementary components in $S^3$ (called the {\em chambers}) are more likely to contain reducible components.
 Reducing spheres in these reducible components naturally cut off summands of the original Heegaard surface, and these (inductively) determine an isotopy to the standard picture that is unique, up to action by $\calE$.
-If no complementary component becomes reducible, then at the end of the process we fall back on $S_s$ as the required reducing sphere for $T$.
+If no complementary component becomes reducible, then at the end of the process we fall back on $S_s$ as the required reducing sphere for $T$ (see the second bullet in the statement of Proposition \ref{prop:balance}).